ewolff/microservice-kafka/README.md

 - [microserivce-kafka-shipping](microservice-kafka/microservice-kafka-shipping) for the shipping
 - [microservice-kafka-invoicing](microservice-kafka/microservice-kafka-invoicing) for the invoices

 The data of an order is copied - including the data of the customer and the items.
 So if a customer or item changes in the order system this does not influence existing shipments and invoices.
 It would be odd if a change to a price would also change existing invoices.
 Also only the information needed for the shipment and the invoice are copied over to the other systems.

+The Order microservice uses Spring's `KafkaTemplate` to send message while the other two microservices use the annotation `@KafkaListener` on the methods that should be called if a new record comes in.
+All records are put in the `order` topic.
+It has five partitions to allow for scalability.

+For tests an embedded Kafka server is used.
+A `@ClassRule` starts it.
+And a method annotated with `@BeforeClass` configures Spring Kafka to use the embedded Kafka server.

+The orders are serialized as JSON.
+The other two microservices just read the data they need for shipping and invoicing.
+They use their own data structure for this to avoid code dependencies between the microservices and because they need different data.

+There are three Docker container for the microservices.
+The other Docker containers are for Apache httpd, Kafka, Zookeeper and Postgres.

+Incoming http request are handled by the Apache httpd server.
+It is available at port 8080 of the Docker host e.g. <http://localhost:8080>.
+HTTP requests are forwarded to the microservices.
+Kafka is used for the communication between the microservices.
+Kafka needs Zookeeper to coordinate instances.
+Postgres is used by all microservices to store data.
+Each microservices uses its own database in the Postgres instance so they are decoupled in that regard.

+You can scale the listener with e.g. `docker-compose scale shipping=2`.
+The logs (`docker logs mskafka_shipping_1`) will show which partitions the instances listen to and which records they handle.

+You can also start a shell on the Kafka server `docker exec -it mskafka_kafka_1 /bin/sh` and then take a look at the records in the topic using `kafka-console-consumer.sh --bootstrap-server kafka:9092 --topic order --from-beginning`.